 Outside the realms of medical necessity, women have been giving birth naturally since the dawn of (wo)man.
 Now I can not be certain since I was not there but I am pretty sure Biblical Eve did not have any medical intervention.
 Just like I tell my patients, I will blog this: “Our bodies are not faulty by design, so we need to give it more credit where credit is due”.

-Moms-to-Be: You carry, eat, sleep, think and feel your baby – you know your baby and you know what it needs.
+Moms-to-Be: You carry, eat, sleep with the best bed rest pillow think and feel your baby – you know your baby and you know what it needs.
+Take care of yourself with this best drugstore tinted moisturizer guide.
 So why let someone who does not have that intimate connection, that special bond, tell you when, where and how you should deliver.

 See The Clark Law Office if you have more question on this topic.

 Contact Fresno family attorney for any malpractices done in your medical care.